artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 order: 3.4
 ---

-Hesiod was a famous Greek poets, often listed in the same sentence with Homer.
-He is thought to have lived between 800 and 600 BCE.
-He wrote at least two epic hexameter poems, *Theogony* and *Works and Days*, each is about 1000 lines in length.
+Hesiod was a famous Greek poet, often listed in the same sentence with Homer, who wrote the epic hexameter poems *Theogony* and *Works and Days*.
+He likely lived between 800 and 600 BCE.

-## The Muses and Divine Inspiration
+## The Evolution and Origination of Myths

-Unlike most of the Greeks, I don't believe that Zeus, Athena, or the other Greek gods existed.
-Why did they think their gods existed?
-Where did the stories come from if they are not true?
+Unlike most of the ancient Greeks, I don't believe that Zeus, Athena, or their other gods existed.
+But why did the Greeks believe?
+And where did their myths come from, if they are not true?

-New religious ideas usually evolve from older ideas, thus it is not surprising that Hesiod's stories have similarities to Babylonian, Hittite, and possibly the Indo-European forebearers of the Hindu Vedas.
-Hesiod's religious ideas also appear rooted in unexplained natural phenomena.
+The Greek myths were not created at once.
+New religious ideas usually evolve from older ideas.
+Thus, it is not surprising that some of Hesiod's myths are similar to Babylonian, Hittite, and Vedic myths.
+But how did the unique aspects of Greek mythology evolve from their earlier sources?
+And where did the earlier myths come from?
+These are difficult questions, but I believe Hesiod poetry can provide some insight to both of them.

-*Theogony* appears to organize and synthesize older Greek myths, although it seems likely Hesiod brings his own ideas and particulars.
-Where did these come from?

-Hesiod appears to believe that the Muses---the nine daughters of Zeus and Memory---inspired his poetry:
+Hesiod, in his *Theogony*, organizes and synthesize older Greek myths while also adding his own details.
+Hesiod appears to believe that the Muses---the nine daughters of Zeus and Memory---inspired his poetry, and perhaps this explains how he felt justified taking creative license, while preserving the truth of his stories:

 > And they taught Hesiod the art of singing verse,
 > While he pastured his lambs on holy Helikon's slopes.